 Share this story with children who have difficulty staying focused long enough to complete assignments or who insist they have a better way to do things!
 Kids in grades K through 6 will learn strategies to tackle a task, ignore distractions, and ask a teacher or other adult for help to get the job done to completion.

 RJ’s way of doing things isn’t working out for him, especially in math class.
 His teacher is upset because so many of his assignments are missing or incomplete.
 RJ blames Norma “the booger picker” and Rodney “the alphabet burper” for distracting him during class.
 With support from his mom and dad, RJ learns how to ask for help and stay on task.
 By learning how to do things the right way the first time, RJ discovers he no longer has to do his work over and over and over again.

-This book is the fifth in Julia Cook’s BEST ME I Can Be! series which teaches children in grades K-6 social skills that can make home life happier and school more successful.
-The skills are part of the Boys Town Education Model that has improved student behavior and classroom climates in hundreds of schools across the country.
+This storybook is the fifth in Julia Cook’s BEST ME I Can Be! series which teaches children that social skills can make home life happier and school more successful.
+The skills are part of the Boys Town Education Model® that has improved student behavior and classroom climates in hundreds of schools across the country.
 Many of the same techniques can also be found in the strategies that comprise Boys Town's Common Sense Parenting® program.
 Tips for parents and educators on how to teach kids self-control, patience, how to ask for help, and staying focused included at the end of the picture book.
 32 pgs.

 Published by Boys Town Press